 We all know that one nasty pain.
-Either it starts insidiously, gets stronger and stronger, presses or hammers your head as if out of the blue.
-Depending on the severity, most people know only three solutions: The "eyes-closed-and-through" method, numbing with medication, or crawling into bed and preferably never getting up again.
+It either starts gradually, gets stronger and stronger, presses or hammers your head out of the blue.
+Depending on the severity, most people only know three solutions: The "eyes to the head" method, numbing with medication or crawling into bed and preferably never getting up again.

-Acupressure is a wonderful method to support you during headaches or migraines, to strengthen your immune system and to give you important moments of relaxation, which are so urgently needed exactly during these phases.
+Acupressure is a wonderful method to support you with headaches or migraines, strengthen your immune system and give you important moments of relaxation, which are so urgently needed in precisely these phases.
 With the right acupressure points, you can relieve your pain, at least temporarily.

-In this blog article, we would like to educate you about headaches of all kinds and provide you with alternative methods that can support you alongside conventional medical treatment.
+In this blog article, we would like to inform you about headaches of all kinds and provide you with alternative methods that can support you in addition to conventional medical treatment.

 Did you know that headaches are one of the most common reasons we go to the doctor?

-In Germany, about 54 million people suffer from temporary or persistent headaches.
-That is around 70 percent of Germany's population.
+Around 54 million people in Germany suffer from temporary or persistent headaches.
+That's around 70 percent of Germany's population.

-In total, there are said to be over 200 different types of headache.
+There are thought to be over 200 different types of headache in total.
 It is worth taking a closer look here:

 Tension headache

-The headache register is headed by the tension headache.
-53.6 percent of the headache patients state that they are confronted with this type of headache.
+The headache register is headed by tension headaches.
+53.6 percent of headache patients state that they are confronted with this type of headache.
 It seems that this headache is mainly triggered by stress and frustration.

-No wonder, if there is tension inside, it likes to extend to the head once in a while.
-Often this kind of headache comes from tension in the neck, which in turn presses on nerves or arteries and thus complicates blood circulation in the head.
+No wonder, when there is tension inside, it tends to spread to the head.
+This type of headache is often caused by tension in the neck, which in turn presses on nerves or arteries, making blood circulation in the head more difficult.

-Acupressure primarily provides relief by reducing muscle tension and counteracting tension at nerve endings.
-In addition, it can stimulate blood circulation and thus provide relief, but more about that later in the article.
+Acupressure primarily provides relief here by reducing muscle tension and counteracting tension at nerve endings.
+It can also stimulate blood circulation and thus provide relief, but more on this later in the article.

 Migraine